voitalik/Taxi-service/README.md

 ### *Description*
-Implement a simple taxi service that allows for the management of cars, drivers, and manufacturers.
+This is a taxi service application for the management of cars, drivers, and manufacturers.
 The application is designed following REST, and CRUD and based on 3-tier architecture.

 ------------